© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site and bloomery in Courtbanks Covert is a scheduled monument protected by Historic England under reference 1003750.
 View the official record →

-Moated site and bloomery in Courtbanks Covert is a scheduled ancient monument in Staffordshire comprising evidence of medieval settlement and iron-working activity.
+Moated site and bloomery in Courtbanks Covert is a medieval monument located in Staffordshire, comprising two distinct archaeological features of different periods and functions.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003750.

 Moated site and bloomery in Courtbanks Covert is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003750.